Beijing Platform for Action Country Reports

-This database of country reports is useful for countries interested in learning what has been done towards achieving gender equality across various sectors.
+This database of country reports is useful for countries interested in learning measures for anti-discrimination and measures to ensure equality in political and public life.

 Project Overview